xc-aditya/shiny-eureka/README.md

 ---

-### Claim GiftMarks a gift as claimed, allowing the user to view the credentials via the List endpoint.
+### Claim Gift Marks a gift as claimed, allowing the user to view the credentials via the List endpoint.

 * **Endpoint:** `/MajorGiftClaim`
 * **Method:** `POST`